injeyhwang/injeyhwang.github.io/README.md

   ...
 },
 ```
+*Note: Notice the script: `"deploy": "gh-pages -b master -d build`.
+This is pushing the build to the `master` branch.
+More on that below.*

 **4.** Deploy the website by running `yarn deploy` on the Terminal:
 `$ yarn deploy`

 *Note: This command will deploy the build to `master` branch of the project repository.
 Recall that my default branch is configured to the `dev` branch and that I do all of my development work there. **Make sure that you have a separate branch for your source files if building a personal GitHub Page Website.** Otherwise, the command will overwrite the `master` branch's contents with the build of the React App, removing all files pre-deployment.
 This happened to me and had to use `git reset --hard` to recover the source files.
 Great learning experience!*

-**5.** Go to the project repository's Setting and provide your custom domain.
-In my case, it's michaelihwang.com
+**5.** Go to the project repository's Setting and provide your custom domain: `mydomain.com`.
+In my case, it's `michaelihwang.com`.

 **6.** Finally, create a file called `CNAME` in the project's root repository.
 It should your custom domain as its content:
 ```
-michaelihwang.com
-www.michaelihwang.com
+mydomain.com
+www.mydomain.com
 ```

 **7.** DONE!
 Try going to [michaelihwang.com](michaelihwang.com)!

+## Closing Words
+I hope that this guide was helpful in getting you started with your own React website and deploying it on GitHub Pages.
+I intend to improve and add content to my website as I get better at Web Development.

+Thanks for reading!

 ## License
 MIT License Copyright © 2019 Michael Hwang